Cyber4All/security-injections/How to create a Security Injection.md

 ## Step 0: Configuration

 To make any additions or modifications to our repository, you need to make a pull request on GitHub first.
-If you have any questions or problems, please contact info@secured.team.

 1. Clone this repository onto your machine.
 2. On the root of the repository, create a folder called "public".
 This will be your repository for all GETtable content, including images, published injections, and minified JSON content.